AndreAugusto11/XChainWatcher/README.md

 The results of the execution of the Datalog engine can be found in [`cross-chain-rules-validator/datalog/nomad-bridge/results`](cross-chain-rules-validator/datalog/nomad-bridge/results) and [`cross-chain-rules-validator/datalog/ronin-bridge/results`](cross-chain-rules-validator/datalog/ronin-bridge/results).

 ### Data
 This project includes the first open-source dataset of over 81,000 cross-chain transactions across three blockchains, capturing $585M and $3.7B in token transfers in Nomad and Ronin, respectively.

-Datasets can be found under different folders.
-For Ronin and Nomad, respectively: raw data can be found in [`raw-data`](./raw-data). [`cross-chain-rules-validator/analysis/ronin-bridge/data`](./cross-chain-rules-validator/analysis/ronin-bridge/data) and [`cross-chain-rules-validator/analysis/nomad-bridge/data`](./cross-chain-rules-validator/analysis/nomad-bridge/data).
-Datalog engine runs can be found in [`cross-chain-rules-validator/datalog/ronin-bridge/results`](./cross-chain-rules-validator/datalog/ronin-bridge/results) and [`cross-chain-rules-validator/datalog/nomad-bridge/results`](./cross-chain-rules-validator/datalog/nomad-bridge/results).
+Datasets can be found under different folders:

+* For Ronin and Nomad, respectively: raw data (transaction receipts) can be found in [`raw-data`](./raw-data).

+* Datalog engine runs can be found in [`cross-chain-rules-validator/datalog/ronin-bridge/results`](./cross-chain-rules-validator/datalog/ronin-bridge/results) and [`cross-chain-rules-validator/datalog/nomad-bridge/results`](./cross-chain-rules-validator/datalog/nomad-bridge/results).
 Datalog facts can be found in [`cross-chain-rules-validator/datalog/ronin-bridge/facts`](./cross-chain-rules-validator/datalog/ronin-bridge/facts) and [`cross-chain-rules-validator/datalog/nomad-bridge/facts`](./cross-chain-rules-validator/datalog/nomad-bridge/facts).

+* Analyzed and pre-processed data can be found in [`cross-chain-rules-validator/analysis/ronin-bridge/data`](./cross-chain-rules-validator/analysis/ronin-bridge/data) and [`cross-chain-rules-validator/analysis/nomad-bridge/data`](./cross-chain-rules-validator/analysis/nomad-bridge/data).

 ### Figures
 To generate figures, run each corresponding R script in [`data-visualizations`](./data-visualizations).
 Alternatively, open the entire folder in RStudio.